 - Target version changed from 2.3.2 to 2.4.0

 All updates are requiring reboot nowadays while we didn't test reroot accordingly.
 IMO it's a big change for 2.3 series at this point and should be moved to 2.4

-#6 Updated by Renato Botelho about 2 months ago
+#6 Updated by Renato Botelho over 4 years ago

 Jim Pingle wrote: